 Content Covered Here

-Why We Love Bisquick Funnel Cake
+Why We Love This Funnel Cakes with Pancake Mix

-INGREDIENT Notes and Substitutions
+Ingredient Notes and Substitutions

-- Oil – We used vegetable oil or frying, or use any neutral flavored oil such as canola or corn oil.
+- Oil: We used vegetable oil or frying, or use any neutral flavored oil such as canola or corn oil.

 - Optional toppings: powdered sugar, whipped cream, and cinnamon sugar.